What is Engine Lubrication System?- Types & Uses

 The engine lubrication system is to distribute oil to the moving parts to reduce friction between surfaces.
 Lubrication plays a key role in the life expectancy of an automotive engine.

-What it does is – reduce friction between the two surfaces.
-Lubrication further plays a significant role in the life expectancy of the automotive engine.
 Now, it is extremely important that the lubrication system is effective and functioning all the time because if the lubricating system fails, an engine would fail to perform to its optimal level due to overheating and thus it would seize very quickly.

 Let us understand more about the process and components in detail which is not easily available and thus not everyone knows or understand the functioning for an engine lubrication system, our purpose through this article is to educate everyone who is looking for detailed information on the engine lubricating system.